Vera King Farris

-Vera King Farris (July 18, 1938 – November 28, 2009 in Pomona, New Jersey) was the third president of the Richard Stockton College of New Jersey from May 25, 1983 to June 3, 2003.
+Vera King Farris (July 18, 1938 – November 28, 2009) was the third president of the Richard Stockton College of New Jersey from May 25, 1983, to June 3, 2003.
 She was the first female African-American president of a New Jersey public college and one of the first in the nation.

 A scientist with a doctorate in zoology, she taught at State University of New York at Stony Brook and Brockport, and the University of Michigan.
 She advanced into administrative positions, serving as vice president for academic affairs at Kean University.

 Early life and education

-Farris was a native of Atlantic City, New Jersey and attended Atlantic City High School, graduating third in the class of 1954.
+Farris was a native of Atlantic City, New Jersey, and attended Atlantic City High School, graduating third in the class of 1954.
 She attended Tuskegee Institute (now Tuskegee University), graduating with a degree in biology in 1959.
-She later earned master’s and doctorate degrees in zoology from the University of Massachusetts Amherst.
+She later earned master's and doctorate degrees in zoology from the University of Massachusetts Amherst.

 Academic career

 Farris held administrative and teaching positions at the State University of New York at Stony Brook and Brockport, and the University of Michigan.